 I ask my students to focus their attention on why they are painting as much as what they are painting.
 Painting without passion or motivation is an empty exercise.

-I teach ongoing classes at The Smithsonian Institution
+I teach ongoing classes at The Smithsonian Institution.

 Read a review of my Smithsonian Watercolor Class.

-Please contact these institutions for a schedule.
+Please contact the Smithsonian Institution for a schedule.

 Available for Private Workshops